Canyoneering Ropes – How to choose the right one

-The tight weave and core material and design makes canyoneering ropes very low-stretch.
-This is a huge help to their happiness and well-being inside canyons where stretching and bouncing leads to abrasion and damage to the poor ropes.
+The tight weave and core material and design make canyoneering ropes very low-stretch.
+This is a huge help to their happiness and well-being inside canyons where stretching and bouncing lead to abrasion and damage to the poor ropes.
 The static nature also helps you, the rappeller, out when you’re 200′ feet over the edge and trying to stay in control of your descent.

 All these characteristics make canyoneering ropes uniquely suited for life inside canyons, but how do you choose the right one?

 Which canyoneering rope is right for you?

 The short answer to this question is – it depends.
 It’s largely a matter of personal preference.
 I won’t leave you hanging there though.
 Let me break down all the characteristics of canyoneering ropes you should consider when you go to the rope shelter to pick the right one to bring home to the kids.